Carol Ferris: Return

-In her first battle, Carol takes on Sinestro who says that he has never held ill will toward Carol and wonders why she is doing this for a man who has never truly given his heart toward her.
-The fight takes a turn when Carol attempts to encase him in one of the brainwashing crystals that the Zamarons use to "recruit" new followers.
-Sinestro lashes out after witnessing a vision of Arin Sur, his former love, blasting Carol across the battlefield.
-She is then subdued by Sinestro and two other Yellow Lanterns.
-Before he can capitalise on the advantage, the Black Lanterns invade, led by Amon Sur, shocking both Carol and Sinestro.
-The two are rescued from certain death by Hal and the Indigo Tribe.
-The group escapes Zamaron moments before Black Lantern rings reanimate the bodies of the two beings whose love fueled the Star Sapphire's central power battery, devastating the planet in the process.
-For some reason, the loss of the Star Sapphire's power source does not seem to affect Carol's powers.
-It is revealed that the Queen was powering the violet rings in the absence of the central power battery; this, however, is causing her to age.
+The Star Sapphire crystal briefly repossesses Carol, before detecting that Hal Jordan had much stronger feelings for his fellow pilot, Jillian Pearlman, and abandoning her to instead bond with the latter.
+She and Hal work together to free Pearlman from the crystal.
+Knowing that she still loves Hal and that it is not fair to her husband, Carol files for divorce.
+The Star Sapphires, sensing the heartache Carol has been carrying over Hal, bring her back into the group.

 After a failed attempt to combine the light of her power ring with the six lights coming from the other Corps-Leaders makes Nekron able to possess resurrected heroes, Ganthet forces a secret protocol in her ring, forcing Carol to seek out a deputy.
-Eventually, she deputizes Wonder Woman as a temporary Star Sapphire, due to her great ability to feel love, thus undoing Nekron's control of the Amazon.
+Eventually, she deputizes Wonder Woman as a temporary Star Sapphire, due to her great ability to feel love, thus undoing Nekron's control of Wonder Woman.
 The Lanterns are then attacked by the Black Lantern Spectre.
 In an attempt to stop the Spectre, Hal releases Parallax's essence, deciding to join with him again to fight back.
 Carol tries to stop Hal, but he refuses to be swayed.
 Carol kisses Hal, telling him "I love you", before Hal allows Parallax to possess him.
 In the epilogue of Blackest Night, Carol wants to talk to Hal about their relationship, but Sinestro comes along and interrupts their talk to serve his own goals.
 She is in Las Vegas where she takes on the Predator who has possessed a man who is infatuated with a young woman to the point of obsession.
 She frees him from the Predator by kissing him.
 After that, Carol and Hal are taken to Zamaron.
-The Queen gives her life to sustain the central power battery and gives her title to Carol Ferris.
+Having sacrificed the last of her power to preserve the Star Sapphire battery, the Queen names Carol her successor before dying.